iterative/dvc.org/public/static/docs/command-reference/status.md

 ## Options

-- `-d`, `--with-deps` - determines files to check by tracking dependencies to the target DVC-files (stages).
-This option only has effect when one or more `targets` are specified.
+- `-d`, `--with-deps` - one or more `targets` should be specified for this option to have effect.
+Determines files to check by tracking dependencies to the target DVC-files (stages).
 By traversing all stage dependencies, DVC searches backward from the target stages in the corresponding pipelines.
 This means DVC will not show changes occurring in later stages than the `targets`.
   Applies whether or not `--cloud` is specified.

 - `-c`, `--cloud` - enables comparison against a remote.
 (See `dvc remote`.).
 If no `--remote` option has been given, DVC will compare against the default